 A long time ago in an era where people wore perms and silk shirts, unified communications (UC) also became a fashionable trend.
 However, UC hasn’t gone out of style.
 Instead, we’re seeing an uptick in the industry like none other.
-We wanted to take a moment to look back on how the unified communications industry has evolved over time to slowly become a part of every-day-business and out lives.
+We wanted to take a moment to look back on how the unified communications industry and its emerging technologies have evolved over time to slowly become a part of every-day-business and out lives.

 1800s: We believe the history of unified communications is tied to the evolution of the supporting technology.
 Although dated, the telegraph was one of the first technologies to truly begin transmitting information.
 As much as we correlate the birth of unified communications to the 1980s-1990s, the telegraph had its day as well.
 However, we’ll admit, we threw this telegraph into illicit a chuckle than anything.
 Don’t hold it against us!

 1940s: Now, if it is believed that the history of unified communications is tied to the supporting technology, we need to acknowledge the birth of voice which dates all the way back to the 1940s.
 Although telephones were invented way back in 1876, it was the 1940s where telephones became more readily available.